Snackmonger/aristoxenus_java/docs/javanotes.rst

 Lambda Expressions
 ==================

 Java's lambda syntax is very succinct.
-You can see a few examples in the code above, where the ``->`` operator separates the lambda parameter(s) from the lambda expression.
+You can see a few examples in the code above, where the ``->`` operator separates the lambda parameter(s) from the lambda body.
-Unlike Python, lambda expressions can contain conditional pathways.
+In python, lambda can only contain a ternary condition.
+Since java

 Lambda can have an empty parameter: